hashicorp/vault/website/source/docs/secrets/gcp/index.html.md

     Each string must be a global role name (`roles/roleFoo`), a project-level custom role (`projects/myproj/roles/roleFoo`) or an organization-level custom role (`organizations/myorg/roles/roleFoo`)

-You can provide this as a plaintext string (or using Vault-syntax `@path/to/bindings.hcl`) or as a base64-encoded string.
-If you do the second, please pass argument `base64_encoded=true` as well
+You can provide this as a plaintext string blob, the base64-encoded version of this string, or using syntax `@path/to/bindings.hcl` to pass in a filename

 #### Creation Workflow: